jpeyret/pip-stripper/README.md

 ````

 # This is all very nice, but hopefully you have sufficient tests to allow you to be confident you didn't miss anything!

+The way you can test is to create a new virtualenv, pip install both requirements files and then run your tests.

+### WARNING:  be cautious in putting things in dev/tests buckets rather than prod.
+Your tests may all run to success, but production will still fail.